 Channel partner dynamics are more volatile than ever.
-More and more manufacturers are now focused on increasing their channel partners’ uptake.
+More and more manufacturers are focusing on efforts to increase their channel partners’ uptake.
 There is an imperative need for manufacturers to provide their partners with a simple yet effective Co-op MDF program that is configured to accommodate the most common incentives.

 There are four steps to molding an effective Co-op MDF program:

 1- Tap into the partner insight to craft optimal marketing plays

 Collect survey information from partners to determine the target audience for specific marketing campaigns.
 Then create a menu that partners can use as guidance to launch their marketing initiatives.
-The menu should be tiered based on the capabilities of the partner and the market.
+Create a tiered menu and base it on the capabilities of the partner and the market.

 2- maintain and innovate your menu to include digital marketing expenditures

 An effective Co-op MDF program needs to constantly adapt to the ever-changing landscape of marketing channels.
 Educated consumer refers to the web for product information.
 By the time an ad hits, your customer may have already made up their mind on basic decisions, including the brand.

 Your partners should be there to capture interests at the top of the funnel.
 Make your Co-op/MDF program forward-thinking by revising the POP model to accommodate online and social advertising.